 Rachel Yun is a junior at Yale University, majoring in English with a Creative Writing Concentration, and Film & Media Studies.

 Rachel has been practicing creative writing since elementary school, in the form of half-baked ideas written into dollar store spiral notebooks.
 In high school, she began focusing on developing style, diction, and narrative tone through short stories.
-Her pieces, dating back to 2021, are available on Instagram @ morsqode.
+Her pieces, dating back to 2021, are available on Instagram @pyrlight.

 For two years at Yale, Rachel focused on the Molecular, Cellular, and Developmental Biology major as a pre-med student.
 Multiple of her publications with Yale Scientific Magazine explore recent advances in scientific research.